Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           samples with aligned fragment boundaries.
           This implies that UTC timestamps
-          for fragments in the "tfdt" match between decoders, and encoders start running at
+          for fragments in the "tfdt" match between decoders, and encoders.
+In addition fragment boundaries need to be appropriately synchronized.
-          an appropriate fragment boundaries.
       5. The new stream MUST be semantically equivalent with the previous stream, and interchangeable at the header and media fragment levels.